Lagrang3/SISSA-Parallel_FFT/solution/README.md

 ## Achievements

-- We have implemented three 1-dimensional Fourier transform functions: one using brute force, and two based on the FFT Divide and Conquer approach, one recursive and the other one not;
+- We have implemented three 1-dimensional Fourier transform functions: one using brute force `FFT_BruteForce`, and two based on the FFT Divide and Conquer approach, one recursive `FFT_DivideAndConquer` and the other one which is not recursive and uses less memory allocation `FFT_Iterative`.

 - The three aforementioned functions are templated on any class that implements the concept of an algebraic ring.
 This allows to use this functions either for complex numbers